rechtlogisch/wirtschafts-id/README.md

     ->validate()
     ->getErrors();
 // [
-//   'Rechtlogisch\WirtschaftsId\Exceptions\InvalidWirtschaftsIdLength'
+//   'Rechtlogisch\WirtschaftsId\Exceptions\InvalidWirtschaftsIdWithoutUnterscheidungsmerkmalLength'
 //    => 'Wirtschafts-ID must be 11 characters long.
 Provided Wirtschafts-ID is: 10 characters long.',
 // ]
 ```

 ## Plausibility hints

 You can get a list of hints explaining why the provided input is not plausible.
+Hints do not change the validation result.
 The `validate()` method returns a DTO with a `getHints()` method.

 > [!NOTE]
 > The keys of `getHints()` hold the stringified reference to the exception class.
 You can check for a particular error by comparing to the ::class constant.
 For example: `Rechtlogisch\WirtschaftsId\Exceptions\InvalidWirtschaftsIdLength::class`.